set_distribution functionkeras.distribution.set_distribution(value)

 Arguments

-will return the "cpu" devices.Return: List of devices that are available for distribute computation.
+Otherwise returns the "cpu" devices.Return: List of string, the devices that are available for distributed computation.
+Each device is formatted as "device_type:id", for instance "gpu:1" or "cpu:0".

 initialize functionkeras.distribution.initialize(